°F

 Beaufort Wind Scale

 The Beaufort Scale, used throughout the marine world, has developed over many years since it was first devised by Admiral Francis Beaufort in 1806.
-Today,the Beaufort scale is defined for seamen in terms of sea state.
-It's emphasis is more on the observed effect of the wind, rather than the actual wind speed.
+Today, the Beaufort scale is defined for seamen in terms of sea state.
+Its emphasis is more on the observed effect of the wind, rather than the actual wind speed.

 Beaufort Number Description Wind Speed Wave Height Sea Conditions Land Conditions